Software Toolchain¶

 Please follow the guides for installing git for your particular operating system.

-For team projects, you can coordinate your code changes using git
+For team projects, you can coordinate your code changes using git.
+The most

-commands you will need for this course are: git pull
+important git commands you will need for this course are: git pull,

 more information about how to use them.